Gailplugger/astra-new-site/posts/email-spoofing-phishing-how-hackers-trick-you-and-how-to-spot-fakes.md

 Before clicking any link:
 - Right-click and copy the link address
 - Check if the domain matches the sender
-- ❌ Link says "Verify" but points to `verify-now-secure.ru`
+- â Link says "Verify" but points to `verify-now-secure.ru`
-- ✅ Bank link goes to the official bank domain
+- â Bank link goes to the official bank domain

 ### 5. **Grammar & Spelling Mistakes**